 - Nursing 7268.02 Advanced Nursing Practice FNP Clinical Practicum II

 - Nursing 7268.03 Advanced Nursing Practice FNP Clinical Practicum III

 Our specialty provides preceptors in a wide variety of geographic locations and clinical sites throughout Ohio.
 Students should anticipate that they will be assigned to one or more precepted experiences outside of the Columbus metropolitan area.
-Students work with nurse practitioners and physicians from a variety of specialties in ambulatory primary care settings.
+Students work with nurse practitioners, physician assistants and physicians from a variety of specialties in ambulatory patient care settings.
 Clinical experience provides the precepted hours necessary for certification as a family nurse practitioner.
 Clinical preceptorships will be implemented during the final three consecutive semesters of the specialty.
 These semesters must be completed in sequence.
 Clinical work in the final semester may be individualized to assist students to meet career goals.